 Bitter Root Humane Association Adoption Center exists on donations.
 All adoption fees allow us to continue our work to save animals and place them into their ‘forever homes.’
-Ongoing expenses for each animal includes vaccinations, spaying/neutering, medical staff care, training … and right down to the heat and water bills.
+Ongoing expenses for each animal include vaccinations, spaying/neutering, medical staff care, training … and right down to the heat and water bills.
 Staff provide ongoing supportive care, training, socialization for animals who don’t always come to us problem free.
 They need love, good food, support and yes, play to thrive.
 Our staff provides the continuity to keep all programs running including support and coordination for our volunteers.

 Included with Adoption Fees

 • Spay or neuter surgery

-• Complimentary veterinary exam-courtesy of local participating veterinarians **must be made within 10 days of adoption
+• Complimentary Wellness Exam - courtesy of local participating veterinarians **must be made within 10 days of adoption

 • Microchip identification